-Your credit rating is like a financial fingerprint, a record of your past record of making payments, and whether you’ve been able to fulfill financial obligations.
+Your credit rating is like a financial fingerprint, a record of your past record of making payments, and whether you've been able to fulfil financial obligations.

 It's also influenced by other factors, such as whether you are on the electoral roll, whether you're linked to properties or people who are in debt, and whether you've recently applied for credit.

 There are a number of things you can do to improve your credit rating (see below), but one of the most basic is simply to show that you can make repayments.

 This can be as simple as having a mobile phone contract and keeping up your regular payments.
 Any other regular repayments such as utilities bills will demonstrate you can keep up payments, and will improve your credit file.

 A credit card can also help in this regard: if you make modest charges on a credit card and repay the balance in full every month it will improve your credit file over time.

 However there are two problems with this approach.
 If you have a poor credit file or you’re looking to build your credit rating, it may be difficult to get your hands on a credit card in the first place, in which case you may need to consider credit cards designed specifically for those with limited or poor credit histories.